 Figure 3: Overview of a support vector machine classifier.

 I'm a passionate drummer and piano player with experience in teaching drumming and musical improvisation.
-I've played in a multiple bands of various genres.
+I've played in multiple bands of various genres.

 Figure 4: Logo of musical improvisation project Bazaar.